 Jared Welsh focuses his practice on brand and content licensing.
 He assists clients in developing and implementing intellectual property licensing programs and the negotiation, drafting, implementation, and enforcement of a wide variety of agreements involving brands, content, and publicity rights, including complex trademark and copyright license agreements, franchise agreements, and entertainment and publishing contracts.
 His practice also includes due diligence for corporate transactions with major intellectual property components; domestic and international trademark clearance and prosecution; and general trademark and copyright counseling.
 He represents clients in a wide range of industries, including technology, hospitality, consumer products, sports, and entertainment.
 His experience also includes federal trademark, trade dress, and copyright infringement litigation, the international arbitration of licensing disputes, and contentious matters before the Trademark Trial and Appeal Board.

-Mr. Welsh also devotes considerable time to pro bono work, counseling nonprofits on intellectual property matters and representing indigent clients in landlord-tenant disputes.
+Mr. Welsh also devotes considerable time to pro bono work, counseling nonprofits and artists on intellectual property matters and representing indigent clients in landlord-tenant disputes.

 Mr. Welsh was recognized in 2018 as a Georgia "Rising Star" for Intellectual Property by Super Lawyers magazine.

-Performs not only trademark clearance and application work, but also domestic and international policing, anticounterfeiting, franchising, licensing, and transactional work for a host of clients from various industries.
+Performs not only trademark and copyright licensing and transactional work, but also due diligence, domestic and international clearance and prosecution, policing, anticounterfeiting, and franchising for a host of clients from various industries.